DFdz26/BruteForcePlatforms/README.md

 This project contains two main folders plus another one with the required documentation.
 The main idea is to control some soft robotic platforms using a master connected to a laptop.
 The communication is made using xbee modules.
 In order to establish a correct communication, a protocol was designed (BFP).
-The sent data is related to a gathered data during the performances that Maja did and using a genetic algoritm algorithm -novelty search- is transformed.
+The sent data is related to a gathered data during the performances that Maja did and using a genetic algorithm -novelty search- is transformed.
 The user can control some parameters and see the state of the platforms using a simple GUI.

 One can find the detailed information about every part inside of the folder "documentation".
 * * *